 - Works every muscle in the body.

-- The benefits last many years if not a lifetime (such as a healthy heart, strong muscles, bones and joints)
+- Health benefits that last many years, if not a lifetime.
+Such as a healthy heart, strong muscles, bones and joints.

 - Small changes add up to a big difference.

-- Enjoying one type of excercise leads to enjoying other exercise
+- Enjoying one type of exercise leads to trying other forms of exercise.

-- Adds something new and different to my life
+- Adds something new and different to life.

-- Feel better in myself and am much more confident.
-Which shows to other people and therefore other people are more likely to want to get to know me
+- Feel better ourselves and much more confident.
+This confidence shows and other people are more likely to want to get to know us.

-- Being more motivated and not quitting work when things get too tough
+- More resilient.
+So not quitting when things get too tough.